Debbie Brill: Career

 Brill was born in Mission, British Columbia, one of five children of a Canadian father and an American mother.
 She developed her style of jumping as a preteen on the family farm when her father made a landing pit containing foam rubber.
 Fifty years later she described it as "a natural extension of what my body was telling me to do.
 It was physical intuition; it wasn't anything taught."
 The technique, which involved jumping over the bar with her face to the sky and landing on her back, was dubbed the "Brill bend".
 Her clubmates thought it was unique until they learned that an older American athlete, Dick Fosbury, was becoming known for using the same technique.

-Brill started competing provincially in British Columbia in 1966, at age 13.
+Brill started competing provincially in British Columbia in 1966 at age 13.
 The following year, she competed at the Canadian national level.
-Her first international competition was in 1968, at age 15.
-In 1970, at age 17, she became the first woman in the western hemisphere to jump 6 ft (1.83 m).
+Her first international competition was in 1968 at age 15.
+In 1970 at age 17, she became the first woman in the western hemisphere to jump 6 ft (1.83 m).

 Brill has held the Canadian National High Jump record since 1969, establishing her first Canadian High Jump record when she was 16.
 She set her final Canadian outdoor record in September 1984 with 1.98 m.
 Her indoor record of 1.99 m was set in 1982.
 As of 2017, Brill's Canadian records still stand.
 She won the gold medal at the first Pacific Conference Games in 1969.
 She would again win the Pacific Conference Games title in 1977.

 Brill won the 1970 Commonwealth Games in Edinburgh, Scotland, UK, and was presented with the gold medal by Queen Elizabeth.
 She won the 1971 Pan Am Games.
 Brill came in eighth at the 1972 Olympics in Munich.
-She campaigned to have the Games stopped after the Munich massacre, and retired after the Games, becoming disillusioned with the Olympic experience.
+She campaigned to have the Games stopped after the Munich massacre and retired afterwards, becoming disillusioned with the Olympic experience.
 She returned to competition in 1975 and placed 4th at the Pan Am Games.
-At the 1976 Montreal Olympics she was eliminated after failing three times at the opening height, and was criticized for laughing in a subsequent interview, although she wrote afterwards that she was disappointed by her failure.
-She placed 3rd at the first World Cup in 1977, and won a silver medal at home in Edmonton, at the 1978 Commonwealth Games.
-In 1979 Brill won a gold medal in the athletics World Cup held in Montreal, Canada.
+At the 1976 Montreal Olympics, she was eliminated after failing three times at the opening height and was criticized for laughing in a subsequent interview, although she wrote afterwards that she was disappointed by her failure.
+She placed 3rd at the first World Cup in 1977, and won a silver medal at home in Edmonton at the 1978 Commonwealth Games.
+In 1979, Brill won a gold medal in the athletics World Cup held in Montreal, Canada.
 She was the world's number one high jumper for 1979.